These whipped ricotta bowls are infused with orange and cardamom flavor then topped with roasted pears and cranberry granola for a fall treat!

-So, while it’s fun to be creative sometimes and do other things with it, I’m not lying when I say this quintessential simple fall recipe of roasted pears atop orange and cardamom whipped ricotta bowls might just be my favorite.
+So, while it’s fun to be creative sometimes and do other things with it, I’m not lying when I say this quintessential simple fall recipe of roasted sliced pears atop orange and cardamom whipped ricotta bowls might just be my favorite.

 I went through a fresh ricotta phase a couple years back (evidenced in these pictures of grilled zucchini stacks) but then sort of forgot about it.

 When the idea for whipped ricotta bowls came to mind though, I knew no store bought ricotta would do, it had to be fresh whole milk ricotta – the kind in a metal tin overflowing the top.

 Yeah, that stuff blows everything else out of the water and makes these creamy whipped bowls of deliciousness even creamier.